You’ve done the really hard part and found someone special to spend the rest of your life with. Congratulations!

 Money can be a tricky topic for people -- even couples who get all googly eyes as they map out their lives together.
 In fact, one study by Fidelity found that 43 percent of people said they didn’t know how much their partner earned -- and another 10 percent were off by $25,000 or more.
 That’s bad news.

 Set aside some time to talk together as a couple about your financial lives.
 Don’t hold back.
 Share it all.
 Need some talking points?
-We covered the five money questions you should ask your significant other back in May.
+We covered the five money questions you should ask your significant other.

 There’s no right or wrong way for combining finances.
 Not every couple completely merges theirs.
 Some maintain separate accounts.
 Others hold on to personal accounts and create a joint account too.